On the average congruence class bias for cyclicity and divisibility of the groups of $\mathbb{F}_p$-points of elliptic curves: Introduction and statement of results

 \subsection{Acknowledgement}

-I am grateful to my advisor, Nathan Jones, for his prudent guidance and helpful comments.
-Also, thanks to him for providing \exampref{5div} and \exampref{nontriv}.
-I would like to thank Tian Wang and Jacob Mayle for reading the manuscript carefully and exchanging detailed remarks and thoughtful comments.
-Finally, I appreciate Igor E. Shparlinski for his advice.
+I am grateful to my advisor, Nathan Jones, for his insightful guidance and helpful comments.
+I also thank him for providing \exampref{5div} and \exampref{nontriv}.
+I would like to thank Jacob Mayle and Tian Wang for carefully reading the manuscript and providing detailed feedback.
+I appreciate Igor E. Shparlinski for his advice and the anonymous referees for their thorough comments and valuable suggestions for improvement.
+Finally, I thank the anonymous referees for their valuable comments and suggestions.